The CP Indexing Framework

 • Common search terms

-Example for Creative Arts & Crafts:
+• Example for Creative Arts & Crafts:

-• creativity, crafts, knutselen, imagination, fine motor skills
+creativity, crafts, knutselen, imagination, fine motor skills

-Your ZM matches these terms semantically — so someone typing “verbeelding” will find the right CP.
+• Your ZM should match these terms semantically β€” so a search for β€œverbeelding” will still return the correct CP.

-🔹 3.
+πŸ”Ή 3.
 Slug-Based Sorting

-Use clean URL slugs for each page:
+• Use clean URL slugs for every page:

 • /cornerstone/mental-wellness